jpritikin/coach/content/docs/meditation/_index.md

 [^carney2017]: Carney, S. (2017). *What Doesn't Kill Us: How Freezing Water, Extreme Altitude, and Environmental Conditioning Will Renew Our Lost Evolutionary Strength.* Rodale.

 [^turner2012]: Turner, E. (2012). *Communitas: The anthropology of collective joy.* Springer.

+[^lunch]: Calm and undistracted meals are generally a good idea, but particularly important for lunch.